Most stories that start off like Elizabeth Smart's do not have happy endings.

 Responding to the inevitable backlash that the Smarts were exploiting their daughter's trauma for their own gain, with a book deal and a national TV interview, which NBC did not pay for, Couric defended the family.

 "I guess different parents would make different decisions, but I think Ed and Lois have her best interests at heart, and I don't think they would exploit their daughter," she said.
 Couric agreed with Smart's parents not to ask the girl questions that would make her duly uncomfortable.

-Those questions would have to be answered soon enough down the road.
+Those unasked questions would be answered soon enough.

 Despite her assurances that she was for the most part OK, Smart had been forced into what amounted to sexual slavery by Mitchell, a homeless street preacher whose similarities to Jesus ended with his long hair and beard.